Kinetic exchange models of markets: Overview of the models

 Since the distributions of income/wealth are the results of the interaction among many heterogeneous agents, there is an analogy with statistical mechanics, where many particles interact.
 This similarity was noted by Meghnad Saha and B. N. Srivastava in 1931 and thirty years later by Benoit Mandelbrot.
-In 1986, an elementary version of the stochastic exchange model was first proposed by J. Angle.
+In 1986, an elementary version of the stochastic exchange model was first proposed by J. Angle. for open online view only.

 In the context of kinetic theory of gases, such an exchange model was first investigated by A. Dragulescu and V. Yakovenko.
-The main modelling effort has been put to introduce the concepts of savings, and taxation in the setting of an ideal gas-like system.
+Later, scholars found that in 1988, Bennati had independently introduced the same kinetic exchange dynamics, thus leading to the nomenclature of this model as Bennati-Dragulescu-Yakovenko (BDY) game.
+The main modelling efforts since then have been put to introduce the concepts of savings, and taxation in the setting of an ideal gas-like system.
 Basically, it assumes that in the short-run, an economy remains conserved in terms of income/wealth; therefore law of conservation for income/wealth can be applied.
 Millions of such conservative transactions lead to a steady state distribution of money (gamma function-like in the Chakraborti-Chakrabarti model with uniform savings, and a gamma-like bulk distribution ending with a Pareto tail in the Chatterjee-Chakrabarti-Manna model with distributed savings) and the distribution converges to it.
 The distributions derived thus have close resemblance with those found in empirical cases of income/wealth distributions.